OpenConceptConsulting/AccessibleBusinessHub/need.md

 ---
 layout: page
-title: What You Need to Know
+title: Planning Ahead
-permalink: /need/
+permalink: /planning ahead/
 ---

-## Coronavirus and Disability: What you need to know

-**Planning Ahead**
+## Planning Ahead

 The virus and physical distancing may affect people with disabilities differently than the rest of the Canadian population.